stellacustodis/stellacustodis/README.md

 I'm a passionate AI enthusiast currently specializing in vision generative models using Python.
 Eager to contribute to innovative machine learning projects.
 -->

-Born in Gangneung, 1999.
+1999: Born in Gangneung, Korea

 2015-2016: Participated in the two-year science club at the Naro Space Center.
 First encounter with Python!!.
+Interseted in RR Lyrae stars.

 2016: Main photo from the annual photo exhibition of the amateur astronomy club "별하늘지기."